epinio/docs/docs/howtos/gitjob_push.md

 ### Ensure Epinio is installed
 If you are using Rancher, you can install Epinio directly from there.
 For more information check out the [Rancher configuration](install_epinio_on_rancher.md) with Epinio.

-Once Epinio is deployed, log in as admin and ensure there is a namespace `workspace` created and that it is targeted.
-If not, you may achive this by running:
+Once Epinio is deployed, log in as admin and verify that the namespace `workspace` exists and is targeted.
+If this is not the case, you may achieve this by running:
 ```
 epinio namespace create workspace
 epinio target workspace